Aldo Moscatelli: Private life

 Aldo Moscatelli grew up in Luzern and following his move from the Canton of Ticino to St. Gallen he remained in North-East Switzerland.
 Moscatelli professional qualification was as Banking expert.
 For more than 30 years he worked as an employee at the headquarters of the St. Gallen Cantonal Bank.
-His two sons Mario and Rinaldo also played football.
+Moscatelli married and the couples two sons Mario and Rinaldo also played football.
 Aldo Moscatelli died unexpectedly in St. Gallen on 15 April 2015 at the age of 75.